Development of a rational route for vehicles. Calculation of logistics costs for transport

 1.3 Development of route transportation technology

-The development of route transportation technology is carried out in accordance with Chapter 3.3 of the Instructional Guidelines for the Organization of Car Traffic on Railways, approved on 16.10.06, and includes:
+The development of route transportation technology is carried out in accordance with Chapter 3.3 of the Instructions for the organization of car flows on railways, approved on October 16, 2006, and includes:

-• setting norms for the weight and length of routes;
+• establishing standards for the weight and length of routes;

-• determination of the order of loading, forming, promoting and unloading routes;
+• determining the order of loading, formation, advancement and unloading of routes;

-• development of a plan for organizing (forming) routes and calculating their effectiveness;
+• developing a plan for organizing (forming) routes and calculating their effectiveness;

-• calculation of circulation schemes for circular and technological routes with an assessment of their effectiveness;
+• calculation of circulation schemes for ring and technological routes with assessment of their effectiveness;

-• scheduling of block trains (for technological and other routes circulating on fixed lines of the schedule);
+• drawing up a schedule for block trains (for technological and other routes operating on fixed schedule lines);

-• scheduling of loading routes based on accepted applications for the carriage of goods;
+• calendar planning of loading routes based on accepted applications for the transportation of goods;

-• scheduling of operation of circular and technological routes.
+• calendar planning of ring and technological routes.

-The technology of transportation of goods by routes is based on:
+The technology for transporting goods by routes is based on:

-• concentration of freight flows by thickening the loading of bulk cargo in separate route destinations; scheduling of cargo loading by destination by one or several consignors from one or several stations; accumulation of wagons of a certain purpose on non-public railway tracks or station tracks;
+• concentration of cargo flows by condensing the loading of bulk cargo into individual route destinations; calendar planning of cargo loading to destinations by one or more shippers from one or more stations; accumulation of cars of a certain purpose on non-public railway tracks or station tracks;

-• strict adherence to the plan for the formation of freight trains when organizing routes by appointment at the station of disbandment and ensuring the safe passage of sending routes or their core in full from formation stations to destination stations;
+• strict adherence to the plan for the formation of freight trains when organizing routes with destinations at disbandment stations and ensuring the safe passage of departure routes or their core in in full force from formation stations to destination stations;

-• rational use of the car fleet and technical means railway infrastructure for general and non-public use;
+• rational use of the rolling stock and technical means railway infrastructure of general and non-public use;

 • continuous improvement of forms and methods of organizing route transportation.

-An increase in the established weight of the dispatch route to the norm in the order of its regulation is allowed no more than the tolerance of exceeding the critical weight of the train (30 tons).
+An increase in the established weight of the departure route to the norm in the manner of its regulation is allowed no more than allowing the critical weight of the train to be exceeded (30 tons).

-In exceptional cases, deviation from the established norms in the direction of reducing the weight and length of the dispatch route by no more than 90 tons or per 1 physical wagon is allowed.
+Allowed in exceptional cases deviation from established standards in the direction of reducing the weight and length of the dispatch route by no more than 90 tons or 1 physical car.

-If there are downward changes in train weight (breakpoints) on the routes of the stations, the routes are organized from the core (the main part of the route of the set weight, which follows without re-forming to the destination station), corresponding to the smallest weight norm or length of trains in this direction, and a trailed group of wagons, following as part of the route to the station of breaking weight (for unloading or for disbandment).
-The weight and length of the route core are set in the same order as for routes in general.
+If there is a change in the weight of the train (breaking points) in the direction of station routes in the direction of reduction, the routes are organized from the core (the main part of the route of the established weight, which follows without reorganization to the destination station), corresponding to the smallest weight norm or length of trains in this direction, and a trailer group of cars, following as part of the route to the weight change station (for unloading or disbandment).
+The weight and length of the route core are set in the same manner as for routes as a whole.

-It is not allowed to disband the core of the route along the route when the weight or length of its composition changes at the stations of breaking of weight norms.
+It is not allowed to disband the core of the route along the route when the weight or length of its composition changes at stations where weight norms change.

-The established norms for the weight and length of routes and their cores for specific purposes are announced to shippers and independent carriers by regional traffic management directorates in the form of extracts from the route organization (formation) plan.
+Established standards for the weight and length of routes and their cores for specific destinations are announced to shippers and independent carriers by regional traffic control directorates in the form of extracts from the route organization (formation) plan.

-Replenishment of routes to the weight norm established by the schedule of movement of dispatch routes and through trains at points of change in weight or length, as well as when uncoupling cars with commercial and technical malfunctions, is carried out by cars in accordance with the purpose of trains, and in the absence of such cars - by cars according to the formation plan trains installed for this station.
+Replenishment of routes to the weight norm established by the schedule of departure routes and through trains at points of weight or length change, as well as when uncoupling cars with commercial and technical faults, is carried out by cars in accordance with the purpose of the trains, and in the absence of such cars - by cars according to the formation plan trains established for a given station.

-When uncoupling wagons with technical and commercial malfunctions in the absence of wagons at the station that correspond to the purpose of the through train or the dispatch route, the train departs:
+When uncoupling cars with technical and commercial faults and if there are no cars at the station that correspond to the purpose of the through train or the sending route, the train departs:

-• up to three wagons - without replenishment and are not included in the number of incomplete (incomplete) cars;
+• up to three cars - without replenishment and are not taken into account in the number of underweight (incomplete) cars;

-• more than three cars - with replenishment according to the plan of the formation of the station that uncoupled the cars, with subsequent uncoupling during the train stop according to the schedule without disbanding the train and without changing the train index.
+• more than three cars - with replenishment according to the station formation plan that uncoupled the cars, with subsequent uncoupling during the train's parking according to the schedule without disbanding the train and without changing the train index.

-When replenishing the compositions of shipping routes, it is necessary to take into account the observance of the terms of delivery of goods.
+When replenishing trains on shipping routes, it is necessary to take into account compliance with cargo delivery deadlines.

-The possibility of acceptance by the consignee of routes of the specified weight and length to the address of one consignee is agreed by the consignor.
+The possibility of the consignee accepting routes of the established weight and length to the address of one consignee is agreed upon by the consignor.

-The plan for the organization (formation) of dispatch and stepped routes is developed annually and is an integral part of the plan for the formation of freight trains.
+A plan for the organization (formation) of departure and step routes is developed annually and is an integral part of the plan for the formation of freight trains.

-The indicators of the plan of the organization (formation) of routes include:
+The indicators of the route organization (formation) plan include:

-• level of routing,%, in general and for certain types of cargo;
+• routing level, %, in general and for individual types of cargo;

-• the share of loading by shipment and stepped routes to one unloading station, to one unloading site and to spraying (disbandment),%;
+• the share of loading by dispatch and step routes to one unloading station, to one unloading area and to spraying (disbanding), %;

 • average composition of the route, cars;